P. Susheela: Kannada

 Susheela has recorded more than 5000 songs in Kannada.
 She has performed numerous duets with Ghantasala and P. B. Srinivas, and also a few duets with legendary actor and singer Dr. Rajkumar.
-Her duets with P. B. Shrinivas are considered some of the evergreen songs of Kannada Film Industry.
+Her duets with P. B. Srinivas are considered some of the evergreen songs of Kannada Film Industry.
 S. P. Balasubramaniam's first Kannada song Kanasido Nanasido from Nakkare Ade Swarga was a duet with Susheela.

 Malayalam

 She has sung more than 1500 songs in Malayalam.
 The musician Devarajan gave her more than 300 songs (in all languages).

 Other languages

-Susheela has sung more than 300 songs in other languages, including 100 film songs in Hindi, 120 devotional songs in Sanskrit, and 9 film songs in Sinhalese. she also Sang in Bengali.
-Punjabi, Tulu, Baduga and Oriya songs.
+Susheela has sung more than 300 songs in other languages, including 100 film songs in Hindi, 120 devotional songs in Sanskrit, and 9 film songs in Sinhalese.
+She has also sung in Bengali, Punjabi, Tulu, Baduga, and Oriya languages.